Observations at the hive entrance

 |

-If drones are expelled, it is a sign that a queen is present in the hive.
-This is the ideal time to replace the queen if she is more than 3 years old. | |
+If drones are being expelled, this is a sign that a queen is present in the hive.
+It is the ideal moment to requeen if the queen is more than 3 years old. | |

-| Photo 27 & 28: Expulsion of drones.
+| Photos 27 & 28: Expulsion of drones.
 Every colony with a queen expels its drones in August.
-Some time beforehand, bees stop feeding these useless mouths in order to weaken them. | ||
+Some time beforehand, the bees stop feeding these useless mouths in order to weaken them. | ||

 |